 But there are now increasing numbers of examples where people paradoxically make money by giving their wares away.
 The Open Source movement has pointed the way here.
 It is based upon people giving it away, and being paid by donation or employed by companies whose business depends upon that software or information.
 Probably the most publicised example is Linux, an open source operating system which is free to download and you are encouraged to give it to friends.
 There has been an explosion of companies who make an income from the sale of CD sets of various flavours of Linux, manuals, and consulting.
 Fedora, Mandriva, Caldera, Debian, Gentoo, and even other companies like Corel and IBM all make a good income out of this free product.
 Some people have successfully extended this model into other arenas, like Live Journal, a very popular web-log ('blog') site.
 It gives accounts away, but also sells accounts.
 The added advantages of a paid account are trivial, and most people who buy an account on Live Journal do so because they like to contribute.
 This has made Live Journal a successful, thriving business.
 It is no accident that Live Journal applies the open source philosophy in this way; its creator has always made the source code to Live Journal freely available.

 The big challenge of this new century is to make plenty work for us.
 We have a real opportunity to make the potential wealth of humanity multiply almost without limit... or else go down the same old, well-worn, dark path of restricting that wealth to just a small, lucky segment of society, leaving the bulk of humanity out in the cold.
 We could get away with this in the past, but the future of the planet depends upon us finding equitable solutions for society.
 If we cause deep poverty we decrease security everywhere.
 When people are born into a life with no future then they have nothing to lose by striking out against those who restrict their opportunities.
 The only way to put the brakes on the population explosion is by raising people's standard of living.
-Most of the developed world now has a negative population growth, while the population of the insecure 3rd world continues to grow alarmingly.
+Most of the developed world now has a negative population growth.

 So how can we make this horn of plenty work for writers, artists, and musicians?
 We are the people at the edge of this new world.
 We are the ones who are most under threat from the changes, and we have always got the worst deal from the old ways.
 If our work can be easily copied and shared how can we make a living from it?
 This needs to be solved quickly.
 There is plenty of evidence to show that filesharing is the beginning of a giant wave and that legal efforts to stem it are ultimately doomed to failure.
 People like to share their good fortune.
 Not only do they like to share files and their time, they also like to share money.
 Donation is becoming a viable business model.
 It requires a shift in perception though.
 Not everybody will pay, but if you spread your wares far enough then sufficient numbers of people will pay that you can derive a reasonable income.
 Even the unpaid-for shared files are not truly a loss.
 They didn't cost you anything and they can be leveraged as free advertising.